What is the TDS Section 393(3) Table SI. No. 7?

 Capital Blocking

-TDS deduction at a 10% rate on payments surpassing Rs 20,000 could directed to a temporary blocking of capital for partners.
+TDS deduction at a 10% rate on payments surpassing Rs 20,000 could be directed to a temporary blocking of capital for partners.
 The same can impact their liquidity, particularly when the returns are delayed.
 Firms shall be required to handle their cash flows efficiently to mitigate the impact.

 Tips to Know During Compliance and Record-Keeping

-To comply with Section 194T, firms should:
+To comply with Section, firms should:

-• Issuing TDS Certificates: Issue TDS certificates (Form 16A) to the partners, furnishing them with proof of the tax deducted.
+- Issuing TDS Certificates: Issue TDS certificates (Form 16A) to the partners, furnishing them with proof of the tax deducted.

-• Deposit TDS: Deposit the deducted TDS to the government within the specified duration, and in the proper manner to prevent any fees or penalties
+- Deposit TDS: Deposit the deducted TDS to the government within the specified duration, and in the proper manner, to prevent any fees or penalties

-• Get Your TAN – If it has not been received yet: Firms should obtain a Tax Deduction and Collection Account Number (TAN) if they do not have one.
+- Get Your TAN – If it has not been received yet: Firms should obtain a Tax Deduction and Collection Account Number (TAN) if they do not have one.

-Section 194T Advantages
+Advantages

 To be honest, this part is more of a hindrance than anything else, but I’m making an effort to find the good in it.